fedemagnani/Binance_Watcher.js/README.md

 In addition, if you go to `/Statistica_Descrittiva_UnicaSerie_1d/` you can check the file that summarizes some statistics computed on the daily candles of each USDT pair, The statistics included are:

-• Expected Return
+• --Expected Return--

-• Variance
+• --Variance--

-• Standard Deviation
+• --Standard Deviation--

-• Sharpe Ratio
+• --Sharpe Ratio--

-• Value at risk (fifth percentile)
+• --Value at risk (fifth percentile)--

-• Ninety-fifth percentile
+• --Ninety-fifth percentile--

-• Skewness
+• --Skewness--

-• Kurtosis
+• --Kurtosis--